Posted: Tuesday, January 7, 2020

 It seems every day we are hearing about the latest loss of data, how companies and individuals have been “tricked” into handing over large sums of money and how our personal information is being used without our knowledge.

 I am sure that many of these things have always happened, confidence tricksters and “con artists” have been with us for a long time, so why is it happening more frequently now?

-Over the last few months, I have seen a growing number of organisations caught by such fraudsters.
-These tend to be smaller businesses where staff know the CEO or Owner, are used to taking informal instruction from them and do not question so much when this happens.
+Over the last few months, I have seen a growing number of organisations caught out by such fraudsters.
+These tend to be smaller businesses where staff know the CEO or Owner and are used to taking informal instruction from them and do not question too much when this happens.